Vittozich/reactNativeSqliteTestApp/README.md

 ### `learning difficulty level: 6 of 10`

+### DO NOT CLONE THIS APP TO CREATE NEW, for correct use code from this app needs to create new react-native app and put inside code from this example!!!

 I start my template with [This good template](https://aboutreact.com/example-of-sqlite-database-in-react-native/)

 But this template with `classes` and I remake this to functions